-Students can use AVISO to collaborate with their faculty advisors and success team members to develop a comprehensive academic success plan for current and future semesters.
+Students can use AVISO to collaborate with their faculty advisors and Education Navigators to develop a comprehensive academic success plan for current and future semesters.
 AVISO also provides students with access to transcripts, plans of study, and other important advising information.